qixils/minecraft-randomiser/README.md

 The regular Minecraft resource pack is included by default.
 The images, sounds, and other files included in said resource pack are owned and created by Mojang AB and I take no credit for creating them.

-### Requirements

-#### General

-Python 3.6 or greater is required to run the program.

-#### Windows / Linux

-Pre-compiled files are available from the [releases page](https://github.com/noellekiq/minecraft-randomiser/releases) which do not require any Python installation.

-Pre-compiled releases are generally not recommended, they aren't often updated due to difficulties in doing so.

 ### Usage